ltcastillo/T2_real_estate/README.md

        -   Per zip code, city, county in bay area

 # Communication protocol
-Team meets as much as four times a week via Zoom Tuesday Class
+Team meets as much as four times a week via Zoom: Tuesday Class, Wednesday Late Afternoon/Evening, Thursday Class, Sunday Afternoon.
-Wednesday Late Afternoon/Evening
-Thursday Class
-Sunday Afternoon
 Team has a dedicated channel in slack for all communications regarding the project.
 Team relies on on a mixture of the Segment’s Rubric, Google slide decks, and Checklists to make sure we are on track with criteria